 To do that, you need to know your test results and where you can improve.

-So, in the context of direct mail, the question you want to ask yourself is which mailer version brings you the most results.
+So, in direct mail, the question you want to ask yourself is which mailer version brings you the most results.

 Once you know that, you can create a new mailer version that competes with the winner mailer version of your most recent campaign.